• About TTT

 9. Visit A Buc-ee’s

-10. South Padre Island
+10. Surf South Padre Island

-South Padre Island off the south coast of Texas is known for its beauty and pretty beaches.
+South Padre Island, off the south coast of Texas, is known for its beauty and pretty beaches.
 It’s always nice to visit here, and one of the things to do in Texas at least once!
 The article Best Of South Padre Island: Where to eat, sleep & play gets a lot of tractions.

 11. State Fair Of Texas

-Besides all the abnormal fried foods and great food at the fair, expect live music, carnival rides, games and lots of walking!!
+Besides all the abnormal fried foods and great food at the fair, expect live music, carnival rides, games, and lots of walking!!

 12. Natural Bridge Caverns

 If you’re a Texan, chances are you’ve been to the Natural Bridge Caverns.
 It’s a popular tourist attraction, but so are the other caves in Texas.
 We love caving, so we’ve been to a few.
-Here are 8 caves tours to take in TX that might be interesting.
+Here are 8 cave tours to take in TX that might be interesting.

-13. Fort Worth Stockyards
+13. See The Cattle Drive At The Fort Worth Stockyards

-Stick around for the cattle drive either at 11:30 am or 4 pm.
-This is your chance if you’ve never seen cowboys ride steers on the road.
+Stick around for the cattle drive either at 11:30 am or 4 p.m.
+This is your chance if you’ve never seen Cowboys ride steers on the road.
 Get your cameras ready.
 Save your cash for a photo on a steer’s back.
 The last time I was there, it cost five bucks.

 You might also want to plan to visit the Botanical Gardens and the Fort Worth Zoo.
 These attractions are only a short drive from one another, and both would make an excellent day in the city.